 - You have one calendar month to respond to an objection.

 What to do if someone invokes their right to object to the processing of their personal

 We will handle these requests the same as we would for a request for erasure.
-As a processor, we will not delete a member's data without the consent of our customer (controller).
-Customers must submit a request to email@example.com with their customer’s email so we can look up the user in our system and delete all personal data.
+As a processor, we will not delete a client's data without the consent of our customer (controller).
+Customers must submit a request to firstname.lastname@example.org with their customer’s email so we can look up the user in our system and delete all personal data.

 As a customer, you can also email email@example.com directly and request we delete your personal data and we will process your request.